-For individuals and business who believe they have fallen victim to fraud, our commercial litigation experts can assist in the recovery of assets – both in the UK and internationally – lost due to the fraud.
-We also defend clients who are accused of fraud, to ensure their assets and rights are protected during a dispute.
-For advice on any aspect of asset recovery, contact our expert commercial litigation lawyers today.
+For individuals and businesses who believe they have fallen victim to fraud, our commercial litigation experts can assist in the recovery of assets – both in the UK and internationally – lost due to the fraud.
+We also defend clients who are accused of fraud to ensure their assets and rights are protected during a dispute.
+For advice on any aspect of domestic or international asset recovery, contact our expert commercial litigation lawyers today.

-We are a partner-led, niche litigation practice based in Central London and in order to provide an exceptional service for our clients, we only offer strategic, high-level advice and representation.
-As a result, we cannot cost effectively handle claims with a value below £10,000.
+We are a partner-led, niche litigation practice based in Central London and in order to provide exceptional service for our clients, we only offer strategic, high-level advice and representation.
+As a result, we cannot cost-effectively handle claims with a value below £10,000.

 However, for clients who are involved in a commercial dispute exceeding this amount and want a team of fierce litigators determined to get the required results, contact Saunders today.

 Our established civil fraud and asset recovery solicitors can assist with a wide range of legal strategies to prevent and remedy the misappropriation of assets, including:

 - Freezing orders, also referred to as freezing injunctions

 - Cross-examination orders

 Every member of our reputable team has developed their commercial litigation skills over many years to provide an exemplary service based on a high level of legal knowledge and business acumen.

 Civil or commercial fraud is a broad term covering a number of different circumstances.
 In general terms, it takes place when a fraudulent misrepresentation was made by the defendant to the claimant.
 Fraudulent misrepresentation occurs where: